 - Alliterative Name: Subverted, in that certain sources erroneously list her birth name as Margaret Montgomery, though Diana herself noted that she was indeed born as Peggy Jean Montgomery - the nuns at her birth hospital recommended the name Margaret over Peggy as the latter was perceived to be too pagan, only for her parents to reject it.

 - Broke Episode: Peggy was coaxed into performing in vaudeville after being blacklisted following a contract dispute.
 With most of her earnings gone, she and her family had to work as extras in the 1930s, all while having to give the impression that they're still affluent.

 - Cheerful Child

 - Glory Days: She once had trouble coming to terms with them when she lived under an assumed name and moved on to a different career.

-- Last of Her Kind: She is the last living star of the The Silent Age of Hollywood.
+- Last of Her Kind: She was, until her death in February 2020, the last living star of the The Silent Age of Hollywood.
 Especially poignant since the only others alive from that era were cast as extras with no lines or infants with no memories of actually appearing in the film.

 - Lighthouse Point: Where Captain January mostly took place.

 - No OSHA Compliance: Peggy, er, Diana, attested to that in her memoir.
 She did her own stunts, among them being trapped in a burning set and left to her own devices while keeping character in The Darling of New York, hanging precariously upside-down by the side of a truck during a botched riding sequence, witnessed an unruly elephant crushing an animal trainer to death and a chimpanzee who went amok which his handlers took care of by bludgeoning him with a crowbar.

 - Same Face, Different Name: Having been jaded by her Baby Peggy moniker, she lived under an assumed name as she retired from acting and focused on her new career as a bookstore salesperson and author.